 SEIFSA Training has become “the tip of the arrow” and its courses offer the required stamp of approval.

 5. Follow-up, Guidance and Career Assistance

 Learning is not an event.
 We know it is part of your journey.
 SEIFSA Training is designed to make you and the company you represent better.
+Our system:

 - Helps trainees assess whether they are ready to apply what they have learned;

 - Gives you evidence, proving to you and your business that you have improved your capabilities in a key area of your business;